Modern and Medieval Languages

 The fourth year (Part II) builds on the year abroad and the previous two years in Cambridge and requires advanced language work (in either one or two languages) and the study of three specialised areas relating to the literature, language, history, thought, or other cultural aspects (e.g. film) of either one or two countries or language areas.
 Comparative options are also available in both language and literature.
 A second dissertation may be substituted for a written examination in one of the three specialised areas studied.
 Linguistics remains an available option in the fourth year.
 There are also a number of options that may be 'borrowed' from other subjects (e.g. English).
 The range of options chosen in the fourth year may be tailor-made to suit the interests of each student as these have developed through the course.

 Students wishing to pick up a new language may do so.
-Choices include Catalan, Dutch, Modern Greek, Polish, Portuguese, and Ukrainian.
+Choices include Catalan, Dutch, Modern Greek, Polish, Portuguese, and Ukrainian, subject to availability.

 MML at Magdalene means a diverse group of students, at times offering up to 20 different languages between them!
 Our selection of candidates is based on a simple principle – we want to see bright and passionate students with enthusiasm for the languages and cultures of their choice studying together.
 This can mean French poetry, German philosophy, Italian dialects, Portuguese literature, Spanish film or Russian history, to name but a few (in alphabetical order).